-First International Bank of Israel Ltd. (FIBI)'s A2 long-term deposit ratings reflect (1) the bank's baa2 Baseline Credit Assessment (BCA); and (2) three notches of rating uplift based on our assessment of a very high likelihood of support from the Government of Israel (A1 stable), in case of need.
+First International Bank of Israel Ltd. (FIBI)'s A2 long-term deposit ratings reflect (1) the bank's baa2 Baseline Credit Assessment (BCA); and (2) currently three notches of rating uplift based on our assessment of a very high likelihood of support from the Government of Israel (A1 review for downgrade), in case of need.

-FIBI's baa2 BCA reflects the bank's (1) strong asset quality, with problem loans (that we define as non-accruing loans and accruing loans that are more than 90 days overdue) at 0.5% of gross loans as of the end of 2022; (2) stable retail deposit funding base and comfortable liquidity; and (3) a strong presence in niche segments that benefit it with consistent business opportunities.
+FIBI's baa2 BCA reflects the bank's (1) strong asset quality; (2) stable retail deposit funding base and comfortable liquidity; and (3) a strong presence in niche segments that benefit it with consistent business opportunities.